fommil/luddcam/README.md

-**LuddCam** is a minimalist astrophotography control system.
+**Luddcam** is a minimalist astrophotography control system.
 Designed for a Raspberry Pi with a screen and controller, it brings the feel of a classic DSLR to your astrocamera.

-LuddCam requires you to be physically present: polar aligning through a scope, focusing, framing your shot, checking your histograms, pressing the shutter, waiting patiently to see how it comes out.
+Luddcam requires you to be physically present: polar aligning through a scope, focusing, framing your shot, checking your histograms, pressing the shutter, waiting patiently to see how it comes out.
 It's not about convenience or performance, it's about connection.

-LuddCam supports a few carefully chosen "cheat codes", like electronic filter wheels.
+Luddcam supports a few carefully chosen "cheat codes", like electronic filter wheels.
 But they are there as helpers, not crutches.
 Astrophotographers are encouraged to star hop to their targets (following printed star charts) instead of using go-to, use their mount's manual tracking or periodic error correction (PEC) whenever exposure and focal lengths allow it, and to manually change filters.
 The luddite way is to minimise the amount of technology used for any given picture, but the main objective is to be present, under the stars.

-Whether you're a DIY tinker-photographer, an analog romantic, or just someone who enjoys feeling the click of a real button under a dark sky, LuddCam is for you.
+Whether you're a DIY tinker-photographer, an analog romantic, or just someone who enjoys feeling the click of a real button under a dark sky, Luddcam is for you.

 If you want to take the best picture possible, and squeeze every ounce of performance out of your gear, get an [ASIAIR](https://www.zwoastro.com/product-category/asiair/), [StellaVita](https://www.touptekastro.com/en-eu/products/stellavita), [StellarMate](https://stellarmate.com/) or a laptop with [SharpCap](https://www.sharpcap.co.uk/), [NINA](https://nighttime-imaging.eu/) and [PHD2](https://openphdguiding.org/).

 # User Guide

-LuddCam is designed to look and feel like a DSLR.
-The expected input is a retro NES controller and the controls are designed to be consistent between all modes:
+Luddcam is designed to look and feel like a DSLR and requires a gamepad controller for input:

 - `START` is the shutter
 - `SELECT` is the menu
 - `A` is the primary action
 - `B` is the secondary action

-When LuddCam starts up, it drops into the menu allowing selection of the camera (or filter wheel if you have one)
+When Luddcam starts up, it drops into the menu allowing selection of the camera (or filter wheel if you have one)

 <p align="center"><img src="./test_data/sony_a7iii/m31/assertions/settings_1.png" width="30%"></p>